ammufeezzz/Taskify/README.md

 ## Overview

-Doable is a modern, AI-powered task management platform designed for teams who want to ship faster and work smarter.
-Built with Next.js 15, React 19, and TypeScript, Doable combines the power of AI assistance with intuitive project management tools.
+Workedge is a modern, AI-powered task management platform designed for teams who want to ship faster and work smarter.
+Built with Next.js 15, React 19, and TypeScript, Workedge combines the power of AI assistance with intuitive project management tools.

-**What makes Doable different:**
+**What makes Workedge different:**

 - Natural language AI assistant powered by GPT-OSS 120B for intelligent task management
 - Seamless team collaboration with role-based access control
 - Flexible workflows that adapt to your team's process
 - Beautiful, distraction-free interface focused on getting things done
-- Self-hosted option with Bring Your Own API Key (BYOK) support
+- Bring Your Own API Key (BYOK) support for AI features

 ## Features